Raditya808/Terminal-fastfetch-config/README.md

 # Fastfetch Terminal Config

 ## Step 1
+- make new file called
-- Copy the file .config in ur user file
+- .config in ur user file
 - make new file fastfetch
 - and copy these file
   ```bash